Has life given you a wake-up call?

 As a result, they improve their health markers, lose weight, move easier, and feel better.

-Best of all, they pursue the things they want most in life, whether it’s running around with their grandkids, chasing their bucket-list goals, or simply enjoying their day-to-day lives.
+Best of all, they pursue what they want most in life, whether running around with their grandkids, chasing their bucket-list goals, or simply enjoying their day-to-day lives.

 When you’re healthy and playful, life is better.